Florida

 In April 2015, it was my second time visiting Everglades National Park.
 The first time I visited it was in March 2013.
 Though I have not noticed any major changes in the park's flora, this time there were much fewer wild animals such as alligators and big birds.
 There is nothing unusual in this as the end of April also marks the end of a dry season.
 The water level reaches its yearly minimum, so fish and other animals that depend on it move further south toward the Florida Gulf where the water level is still high.

-Despite the fact that Everglades National Park looks like a big swamp, it is, in fact, a river 70 miles (110 km) wide.
+Even though Everglades National Park looks like a big swamp, it is, in fact, a river 70 miles (110 km) wide.
 It slowly flows north to south from Kissimmee River toward the Gulf of Mexico with a constant speed of 90 ft (30 m) per day.

 This land has not always been a national park.
 Since the end of the 19th century and till 1947, it suffered a lot from excessive human activities and over-development.
 The water was drained, and the land was on sale for exorbitant 30 dollars per acre (70-80 dollars per hectare).
 Cunning sellers would bring potential buyers at the end of spring when the water is low and the weather is nice and calm.
 However, starting in July the rainy season would often bring floods and hurricanes.
 Even drainage canals would not help protect people from natural disasters.
 In the year 1928 alone, the Okeechobee Hurricane killed 2,500 people in Florida.